MaheshPatkar/RemittanceService/Readme.md

 5) get-fees-list returns list of fees for a set of amounts based on the base rate
 6) get-state-list returns list of all the states in the US
 7) submit-transaction is used to submit a transaction and get-transaction-status fetches the transaction
-8) User API returns the token for the i/p user